University of Houston Law Center Logo

 Language Proficiency Exams

-UHLC accepts both the TOEFL and IELTS exams.
+UHLC accepts both the Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS) exams.
 The TOEFL or IELTS exam is only required of applicants who obtained their undergraduate degree from a country where English is not the official language.
-TOEFL and IELTS scores should be submitted to the CAS by the Educational Testing Service (ETS).
-Your score will be included in your CAS law school report.
-Questions regarding the CAS should be directed to LSAC.

 Citizenship